Valuing Inventory – 6 Inventory Costing Methods

 Tip: If you plan to switch from your current inventory costing method to LIFO, do not make the switch immediately.
 This is because some of your previous purchases may still be in stock, and this will cause a significant fluctuation in your financial statements.

 Average Costing Method.

 The average costing method shows the average cost of all items in stock.

 When your business decides to sell an item, the average cost of all items in stock will be used to record the sale.

 This inventory costing method is beneficial to businesses for a variety of reasons.
-The weighted average of all the inventory that the business acquired throughout a period of time is used to assign value to COGS.
+The weighted average of all the company’s inventory acquired throughout a period is used to assign value to COGS.

 As long as the length stays consistent, it may be a month, quarter, or yearly period.